-Chris graduated from the Horizon CDT in 2016, and has been awarded this CDT impact grant to investigate the preliminary findings of a recent Nottingham University Business School research project examining the big data that has been produced through student use of the Ingenuity Online platform.
+Chris graduated from the Horizon CDT in 2016, and was awarded an internal CDT impact grant to investigate the preliminary findings of a recent Nottingham University Business School research project examining the big data that has been produced through student use of the Ingenuity Online platform.

 Since 2015, the Ingenuity Online (IoL) system has been integrated throughout various entrepreneurship education programmes and competitions run by the Haydn Green Institute of Innovation & Entrepreneurship, some of which have involved Horizon CDT students.

 The platform has been used by over 1,100 individuals to create more than 52,000 ideas and generate solutions for almost 1,800 identified problems.
 Preliminary work has indicated considerable potential not only in terms of analysing these existing data trails of group-based creative problem solving, but also for collecting further data from 2017/18 student cohorts and beyond, to examine links between entrepreneurial activity and the under-researched concept of collective intelligence.

 In doing so, the aim is to achieve impact in three ways:

 - high quality academic research publications.